15532th/avtdl/README.md

 #### Tools commonly used for downloading livestreams

-Before setting up automated tool initiating download process it is a good idea to try doing it manually and ensure everything is working properly.
+Before automating download process it is a good idea to try doing it manually and ensure everything is working properly.
 This section provides overview on some tools that can be used for archiving livestreams, including solutions that offer monitoring in addition to downloading and can be used as a single-purpose alternative to avtdl.

-Old versions of these tools (as well as avtdl itself) can sometimes not be able to work with streaming sites they support due to breaking changes on the sites, so in case of problems it worth checking that most recent version is used.
+Old versions of these tools (as well as avtdl itself) can sometimes not be able to work with streaming sites they support due to breaking changes on the site side, so in case of problems it worth checking that most recent version is used.

 Only a brief description is offered here.
-Refer to each tool documentation for full list of available options and adjust suggested command lines to fit specific usecase.
+Refer to each tool documentation for full list of available options and adjust suggested command lines to fit specific use case.

 ##### Youtube